Codarama/diet-maven-mojo/README.md

 Diet Maven Mojo
 ============

-The Diet Maven Mojo is a Maven Mojo that provides an easy to use interface to the [Diet Engine](https://github.com/codarama/Diet-engine) for project that are built by Maven.
+The Diet Maven Mojo is a Maven Mojo that provides an easy to use interface to the [Diet Engine](https://github.com/codarama/Diet-engine) for projects that are built by Maven.

 # Usage